AlirezaHanifi/Rahnema-DE-Bootcamp-Entrance-Task/README.md

 1. File Splitting and Parallelization
    - Split large files into smaller parts for parallel processing.
-   - Use Airflow to orchestrate parallel COPY commands for each part, with a DAG managing task dependencies.
+   - Use Airflow to orchestrate parallel COPY commands for each part.
 2. Staging Tables
    - Load data quickly into staging tables without indexes or constraints.
 3. Index Management
    - Temporarily disable indexes and constraints before loading data:
-4. Batch Processing with Airflow
-   - Divide data into batches and load each batch iteratively.
-   - Use Airflow to manage batches in sequence and retry failed loads.

 ### Section 4 to 7: Query Solutions